neu-self-image-experiments/sie-backend/face_detection_masking/README.md

 ### Description
 This is the first part of the image processing pipeline.
 When a user uploads a photo it will stored in `sie-raw-images` bucket.
 The image filename should be of the form `user_id-experiment_id.jpg` (seperated by '-').
 Once uploaded, the event will trigger the `trigger_detect_and_mask()` function (check `main.py`) which will validate and process the image.

 The cloud function will validate the image (see Exceptions below) and resize, crop, grayscale, and mask the image for generating stimuli.
-Once the processing is completed it will be stored in `sie-masked-image` bucket at `user_id-experiment_id/neutral.jpg` location.
+Once the processing is completed it will be stored in `sie-masked-images` bucket at `user_id-experiment_id/neutral.jpg` location.

 ### Local Development